India Toolkit: AYSRH Demand Generation

 Note – The table above is indicative and illustrates the manner in which cost elements are provided in a government PIP, thus giving guidance on where to look for elements related to a particular task.

-AYSRH approaches can be sustained by organizing regular FDS for FTPs by ensuring all providers of the facility and community provide family planning services to young FTPs.
-Moreover, the rising demand amongst FTPs for family planning services will indicate sustenance of this approach.
+Family planning demand among FTPs can be sustained by linking them regularly with routine FDS/Antral diwas after withdrawal of special FTP-FDS and ensuring all providers of the facility and community regularly provide family planning services to young FTPs.
+Moreover, the rising demand among FTPs for family planning services will sustain this approach.

 You must first complete the following:

 You have reached 0 of 0 point(s), (0)

 Earned Point(s): 0 of 0, (0)